cfu288/gpt3-medical-bias/README.md

 See `propensity_score_matching.py` to see how the final matched cohorts were generated.

+### Analysis of Medication Use Between Cohorts

+For each generated document, we parse the "medications" field of the response and use NLP to extract the medications the patient is on.
+We normalize medications to their generic forms and track which patients are taking which medications.
+Note that even if a medication is mentioned several times in the "medications" section, we only count each medication once to avoid double-counting medications for a patient.
+We use the 'drug_named_entity_recognition' package to assist in extraction of these entities from the text.

+### Analysis of Medical Conditions Between Cohorts

+For each generated document, we parse the "past_medical_history" field of the response and use NLP to extract the medical conditions the patient currently has.
+We make sure to account for negation to not include conditions the patient does not have (e.x.
+"The patient denies a history of hypertension but admits to a history of type II diabetes" would only extract the entity "type II diabetes").
+Note that even if a condition is mentioned several times in the "past_medical_history" section, we only count each condition once to avoid double-counting of conditions for a patient.
+We use the 'medspacy' python package to assist in extraction of these entities from the text.

 ## Results (In Progress)

 While this data exploration is still ongoing, an early analysis reveals: